 Students represent Unley High School in many regattas including Head of the River at West Lakes, South Australia's largest championship regatta and National Championships held each year.
-Students have the opportunity to row in several categories including single sculls, double sculls, pairs, quads, fours and eights.
+Students have the opportunity to train and compete in all boat classes during their time at Unley High School.

-To complement the Unley High School Rowing Club, the school provides an opportunity for students to extend their participation in the sport of rowing through the health and physical education rowing class (HPE rowing).
-Within the HPE rowing classes students meet their health and physical curriculum expectations by undertaking both practical and theory lessons through the lens of rowing skill training, physical preparation, performance analysis and personal development.
+To complement the Unley High School Rowing Club, the school provides an opportunity for students to extend their participation in the sport of rowing through the Special Interest Rowing Program.
+Within the Special Interest Rowing Program students meet their health and physical curriculum expectations by undertaking both practical and theory lessons through the lens of rowing skill training, physical preparation, performance analysis and personal development.

-HPE rowing is offered from year 7 through to 10, with prospective students completing a talent identification process in year 6 to gain entry into year 7.
+The Special Interest Rowing Program is offered from year 7 through to 10, with prospective students completing a talent identification process in year 6 to gain entry into year 7.
 Applications are open to all students, in or out of the Unley High School zone, who will be starting secondary school in the following year.